iainelder/chezmoi/README.md

 The "chezmoi" line is taken from [Chezmoi's installation instructions](https://www.chezmoi.io/install/#one-line-package-install).

-This repo should be called dotfiles, but that names is already taken.
+This repo should be called dotfiles, but that name is [already taken](https://github.com/iainelder/dotfiles).